ESPboy-edu/ESPboy_CHIP8/README.md

-ESPboy chip8/schip accurate emulator by RomanS based on ideas of Alvaro Alea Fernandez Chip-8 emulator.
+ESPboy chip8/hires/schip emulator by RomanS
 ================

-Special thanks to Igor (corax89), DmitryL (Plague) and John Earnest (https://github.com/JohnEarnest/Octo) for help
+Special thanks to Igor (corax89), DmitryL (Plague) and John Earnest (https://github.com/JohnEarnest/Octo) for help and Alvaro Alea Fernandez for his Chip-8 emulator

 Implemented almost all known features and "bugs"
 Super Chip implementation is on the way )